iamnaheem/node-ts-boilerplate/README.md

 pnpm run dev
 ```

 The server will start on `http://localhost:3000` with beautiful colored logs in development mode.

+**Pro Tip:** The project uses TypeScript path aliases - you can import files using `@folder/` syntax instead of relative paths!

 ## 📝 Available Scripts